 2017-2018 Legislative Session

-HB 5165 – 5172 (October 24, 2017 and signed into law December 20, 2017.
+HB 5165 – 5172 (introduced October 24, 2017 and signed into law December 20, 2017.
 Not all of the effective dates are the same) – This package of 8 tie-barred bills are the product of a bi-partisan workgroup convened by Representatives Graves and Hertel.
 See Graves-Hertel Workgroup Report.

 - HB 5165: New Identity Theft Verification Structure – requires timely review of affidavits from employers and claimants that allege impostor fraud; creates an Inspector General to review internal Agency policies and provide recommendations to the legislature.
 This bill takes effect March 21, 2018.